AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/content-transfer-tool/ctt-legacy/handling-large-content-repositories-legacy.md

 ## Overview {#overview}

->[!CONTEXTUALHELP]
->id="aemcloud_ctt_precopy"
->title="Handling Large Content Repositories"
->abstract="To significantly speed up the extraction and ingestion phases of the content transfer activity to move content to AEM as a Cloud Service, CTT can leverage AzCopy as an optional pre-copy step.
-Once this pre-step is configured, in the extraction phase, AzCopy copies blobs from Amazon S3 or Azure Blob Storage to the migration set blob store.
-In the ingestion phase, AzCopy copies blobs from the migration set blob store to the destination AEM as a Cloud Service blob store."
->additional-url="https://experienceleague.adobe.com/docs/experience-manager-cloud-service/moving/cloud-migration/content-transfer-tool/handling-large-content-repositories.html?lang=en#setting-up-pre-copy-step" text="Getting started with AzCopy as a Pre-Copy step"

 Copying a large number of blobs with the Content Transfer Tool (CTT) may take multiple days.
 To significantly speed up the extraction and ingestion phases of the content transfer activity to move content to AEM as a Cloud Service, CTT can leverage [AzCopy](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azcopy-v10) as an optional pre-copy step.
 This pre-copy step can be used when the source AEM instance is configured to use an Amazon S3, Azure Blob Storage data store, or File Data Store.
 Once this pre-step is configured, in the extraction phase, AzCopy copies blobs from Amazon S3,  Azure Blob Storage, or File data store to the migration set blob store.
 In the ingestion phase, AzCopy copies blobs from the migration set blob store to the destination AEM as a Cloud Service blob store.